madhankumardroid/EmployeeApp/README.md

 *   **Data Layer:**
     *   MockK is used to mock ApiService and Mapper dependencies.
-    *   Mappers (DTO to Domain Model and vice-versa) are tested.
+    *   Mappers, network handler, and error handler are tested.
     *   Kotest's FunSpec is used to write test cases.

 **Location:** Unit tests are typically found in the `src/test/java` (or `src/test/kotlin`) directory of each module.